The Slate Phuket

 We didn’t have time to enjoy the spa but we know it’s renown and it’s the perfect addition to your relaxing holiday in this part of the island since you are not really going to party in Patong every night.
 Apparently it’s an award winning spa.

-A superbly equipped cooking classes designed for real cooking, not the usual tourist setting where everything is already prepared and ready.
+Moo’sKItchen is a superbly equipped cooking classes designed for real cooking, not the usual tourist setting where everything is already prepared and ready.
 Here you really learn about ingredients and do the cooking yourself all the way.
+Moo’s Kitchen is one of the Best Cooking Schools in Phuket.

 The bouquets displayed in the shop are truly jaw dropping… it’s really worth a stop and a photo.